Social Authentication for Customer Identity and Access Management

 • Fewer friction points: Social authentication removes barriers to registration, reducing the likelihood of abandoned sign-ups or user frustration.

-• Personalization: With social authentication, access to user profile data enables personalized experiences right from the outset.
+• Better Personalisation: With social authentication, access to user profile data enables personalised experiences right from the outset.

 This streamlined user experience can increase user acquisition rates, reduce abandonment, and improve customer retention.